 The biggest cloud computing services run on a worldwide network of secure data centres, which are regularly upgraded to the latest generation of fast and efficient computing hardware.
 This offers several benefits over a single corporate data centre, including reduced network latency for applications and greater economies of scale.

-Most cloud computing services fall into three broad categories: infrastructure as a service (IaaS), platform as a service (PaaS) and software as a service (SaaS).
-These are sometimes called the cloud computing stack, because they build on top of one another.
+Most cloud computing services fall into four broad categories: infrastructure as a service (IaaS), platform as a service (PaaS), serverless and software as a service (SaaS).
+These are sometimes called the cloud computing stack because they build on top of one another.
 Knowing what they are and how they’re different makes accomplishing your business goals easier.

 Infrastructure as a service (IaaS)